 top of page

-Laura Windvogel known by the pseudonym Lady Skollie and recently referred to as Kaapstad Kanye by Mail and Guardian is a visual artist whose work and persona is unafraid of pushing boundaries.
+Laura Windvogel known by her pseudonym Lady Skollie and recently dubbed Kaapstad Kanye by Mail and Guardian is a visual artist unafraid to push boundaries through her work and persona.

-I ask her about her well-received yet controversial artwork #Sorrynotsorry that was addressing musician Okmalumkoolkat's letter after his arrest for sexual assault, curious to know whether she considers herself an advocate for young women in general or whether she felt particularly affected by this one incident.
-She says, “I was affected by the deafening silence from industry stalwarts.
-How sexual misdemeanours are normalized.
-I see myself as someone with a mouth so big it can get me in trouble, but speaking out and asking very important questions is something I'll get myself into trouble for.”
+I ask her about her controversial yet well-received artwork #Sorrynotsorry, which responded to musician Okmalumkoolkat’s letter following his arrest for sexual assault.
+Was this a broader advocacy for young women or a response to a specific incident?
+She replies, “I was affected by the deafening silence from industry stalwarts (and) how sexual misdemeanors are normalized.
+I see myself as someone with a mouth so big it can get me in trouble, but speaking out and asking very important questions is something I’ll gladly risk trouble for.”

-Whether she ruffles some feathers from time to time or says something some people want to say but are afraid to say, one cant deny Lady Skollie's artistry and her growing brand.
+Whether she ruffles feathers or speaks the words others are too afraid to say, one cannot deny Lady Skollie’s artistry and her growing influence.

 Hottentot Skollie (2016)